roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-04 ****** byNonStopFunGuy© Rick's dark eyebrows scowled, and his deep-set brown eyes read her emotions, not to his liking.
+Rick's dark eyebrows scowled, and his deep-set brown eyes read her emotions, not to his liking.
 "No, baby, there's--" He caught himself, then lowered his voice to a more friendly tone.
 "Look, yeah, I've played around in the past - - but, I want you with me, every day, every night -- and," he added with a smug wink, "I know it's what you want -- it's what your body and heart want, I can tell, don't deny it!"

  Images were filling Kitty's pretty, intelligent head.
 He offered the obvious amenities of a good life.
 He had lots of money, more than she had in her current marriage.
 Going on all of his business trips with him -- flying first class, eating at top restaurants, sleeping in five-star hotels.
 She also knew she reacted to him like no one else.
 The thought made her heart throb.
 Waking up everyday next to Rick's fabulous body; fucking his incredible dick; seeing his eyes and knowing he was looking only at her, no one else, was she really that beautiful and sexy to get a man like him?